aminbeigi/Password-Manager/README.md

 </p>

 ## Description
-A password manager that allows you to store your emails, password and account information.
+A password manager that allows you to store your account information such as usernames, emails and passwords.
 User entries are stored inside a mySQL database.
 Passwords are encrypted using the Fernet recipe (symmetric key encryption) before being placed in the database.